 When should I study abroad?

 The “best” time will be different for every student; this will depend on your academic progress and the types of courses you want to take abroad.
-We recommend beginning your planning early (as early as your first year), and saving the following GE areas, which can be easily found abroad: C1, C2, C3, C4, C Elective, D2, D3, D5.
+We recommend beginning your planning early (as early as your first year), and saving the following GE areas, which can be easily found abroad: C1, C2, C3, C4, C5, C Elective, D2, D3, D5.
 You won't necessarily take all of these GEs abroad, but the more flexibility you have, the better.
 If you plan on taking major-related courses, we recommend meeting with your academic advisor to plan when will be the best time to go and which courses will be best to take abroad.
 2nd through 5th year students may study abroad.
 Because Cal Poly is on the quarter system, the most common terms to study abroad are summer and fall.

 Where can I study abroad?

 The sky's the limit!
 There are over 400 Cal Poly Approved study abroad programs in 75 countries.
-A good place to start looking is by utilizing the Advanced Search.
-More information on how to search for programs is covered in detail at the Study Abroad 101 Module.
+A good place to start looking is the Advanced Search.
+More information on how to search for programs is covered in detail at the online Study Abroad 101 Module.

 Where can I study with my major?

 Almost anywhere!
-Students can study abroad and take coursework not only in their major of study, but also for their minor and general education requirements.
-Meet with a Study Abroad Advisor or Peer Advisor to discuss academic planning.
-Visit the Advanced Search on the Study Abroad website to search for programs in your major, and to view the drop-in advising schedule for study abroad.
+Students can study abroad and take coursework not only in their major of study, but also for their minor and GE requirements.
+Meet with a Study Abroad Peer Advisor to discuss academic planning.
+Visit the Advanced Search on the Study Abroad website to search for programs in your academic area.

 Can I study abroad multiple times?